HDGuda/P6/README.md

 To start the app open the index.html in your browser.
 IMPORTANT: It has got to Google Chrome.
 The app DOES NOT work in Firefox.

-At the bottom of the page you will find the results four Jasmine test suites:
+At the bottom of the page you will find the results of four Jasmine test suites:
 * RSS Feeds
 * The menu
 * Initial Entries